gl-inet/docs4.x/docs/tutorials/ipv6.md

 # IPv6

-On the left side of web Admin Panel -> MORE SETTINGS -> IPv6
+On the left side of web Admin Panel -> NETWORK -> IPv6

 The IPv6 function allows you to enable and configure IPv6 on router.